EricLBuehler/Falcon-Programming-Language/README.md

 Value
 Function f says: A
 True
-500 is not the same object as 200, but is the same as 500 Done
+Done
 4
 2
+In file 'program.fpl', line 52, in <module>
+    raise ValueError("500 is not the same object as 200, but is the same as 500")
+ValueError: 500 is not the same object as 200, but is the same as 500
 ```

 ### Usage ###